 Many startups are full of young people, and many of them foster a very collegiate atmosphere, so the biggest fear people have here is being overdressed in a sea of hipsters.

 - Dress a half step up from everyone else.
 As Dahill says “so the person interviewing you knows you’re dressed up for an interview.”

 - However, coming in wearing a suit makes it look like you know nothing about the industry.
-“If you’re going to a startup in a three-piece piece suit or five-inch heels you may say the right things but you look like you’re looking for an environment that’s different, and the company might think they cant offer you want you want,” explains Jacinto.
+“If you’re going to a startup in a three-piece piece suit you may say the right things but you look like you’re looking for an environment that’s different, and the company might think they cant offer you want you want,” explains Jacinto.

 - Show that you’re serious about the position without being overdressed.
 Opt for dark denim and a tucked in blouse, or a stylish skirt with a chambray button-down or basic sweater, and accessorize from there.